stonepros/stone/doc/releases/nautilus.rst

 v14.2.7 Nautilus
 ================

-This is the seventh update to the Ceph Nautilus release series.
+This is the seventh update to the Stone Nautilus release series.
 This is a hotfix release primarily fixing a couple of security issues.
 We recommend that all users upgrade to this release.

 Notable Changes
 ---------------

-* CVE-2020-1699: Fixed a path traversal flaw in Ceph dashboard that could allow for potential information disclosure (Ernesto Puerta)
+* CVE-2020-1699: Fixed a path traversal flaw in Stone dashboard that could allow for potential information disclosure (Ernesto Puerta)
 * CVE-2020-1700: Fixed a flaw in RGW beast frontend that could lead to denial of service from an unauthenticated client (Or Friedmann)